vtex/styleguide/docs/developing.md

 <Imperative verb> <object of action>
 ```

-Heres a set of examples:
+Here's a set of examples:

 - Add Facebook Plus as a new login method
 - Remove unused dependency
 - Update es.json file

-If you are close a issue in the commit you must add the `Fix #<Issue Number>` in commit's body, like:
+If you are closing an issue in the commit you must add the `Fix #<Issue Number>` in commit's body, like:

 ```diff
 <Imperative verb> <object of action> <--- Commit's title